RentonAurum/Projects/README.md

 I'll keep the repository updated by ordering the projects under the various Branches.

-At the moment there is only one visible personal project.
+At the moment there is only one complete personal project.
 I'm currently working on two other prototypes regarding Action / RPG 3D and Platform 2.5D.

 ## About